ppgco/flutter-sdk/README.md

     });
 ```

-**Note: If you want to see example of integration on tet app visit:** https://github.com/ppgco/flutter-example-integration
+**Note: If you want to see example of integration on test app visit:** https://github.com/ppgco/flutter-example-integration

 # 2. iOS Support